NabilaAK21/ElkStack/README.md

 We have installed the following Beats on these machines:
 - : Specify which Beats you successfully installed_
-* Filebeat: Filebeat detects changes to the filesystem.
-Specifically, we use it to collect Apache logs.

-* Metricbeat: Metricbeat detects changes in system metrics, such as CPU usage.
-We use it to detect SSH login attempts, failed sudo escalations, and CPU/RAM statistics.

-* Packetbeat: Packetbeat collects packets that pass through the NIC, similar to Wireshark.
-We use it to generate a trace of all activity that takes place on the network, in case later forensic analysis should be warranted.
+*

 These Beats allow us to collect the following information from each machine:
 - : In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- * Packetbeat: Packetbeat collects packets that pass through the NIC, similar to Wireshark.
+We use it to generate a trace of all activity that takes place on the network, in case later forensic analysis should be warranted.

 * The playbook below installs Metricbeat on the target hosts.
 The playbook for installing Filebeat is not included, but looks essentially identical — simply replace metricbeat with filebeat, and it will work as expected.
  name: Install metric beat